open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Non-Uniform Circular Motion/Acceleration around a turn/Acceleration around a turn.md

 <div id="desc">
 <h5>Long Description of image: Figures of the same vehicle with the acceleration arrow pointing in different directions.</h5>
-Figure A shows the acceleration arrow perpendicular to the vehicle and pointing to the center of the circle. </br>
+The acceleration arrow in A is pointing directly towards the centre of the track, in B the acceleration arrow points below the horizontal, and in C the acceleration arrow points above the horizontal.
-Figure B shows the acceleration arrow pointing south west.</br>
-Figure C shows the acceleration arrow pointing north west.
 <p>Long description ends.</p>
 <div>